 With our help, you can be confident that whatever decision we make for your pet, be it continued hospice care or euthanasia, will be the best decision for your pet and your family.

-However, if the Quality of Life Assessment leads to the concludion that your pet is not ready for euthanasia, we can schedule a Hospice Visit and we will focus on how to best optimize your pet's Quality of Life until such a time as euthanasia will be warranted.
+However, if the Quality of Life Assessment leads to the conclusion that your pet is not ready for euthanasia, we can schedule a Hospice Visit and we will focus on how to best optimize your pet's Quality of Life until such a time as euthanasia will be warranted.